Overview

 UIX development

-Per default, a UIX app runs in the dev stage.
+By default, a UIX application starts up in the development (dev) stage.

 • You can completely reset the current page state with CTRL+R